Counterflow and coflow instabilities in miscible binary superfluids: Stationary miscible binary superfluids

 \subsection{Free energy density and susceptibilities}

 Given the stationary solutions, we can proceed to calculate the free energy density and susceptibilities.
 According to the holographic dictionary, the free energy is simply identified with on-shell bulk action with Euclidean signature times temperature.
 In the probe limit with sources of condensates set to 0, we can neglect the gravity part of the action, the Euclidean action is finite and no counter term is needed.
-Therefore the free energy density can easily be calculated as
+Therefore the free energy density can easily be calculated as\footnote{Due to our boundary conditions, it is $F$ where $v^s_\pm$ are held fixed which we calculate, and not $\bar F$ where ${\bf \bar h_\pm}$ are held fixed.}

-where $\mathcal{L}$ is given by~\eqref{lagrangian}.
-This is essentially the free energy density difference with respect to pure AdS planar black hole without matter fields.
-To get $\chi_{AB}$, which is given by